simurq/poppi/README.md

 #### Directory `CONFIGS`

-Contains all the configuration files for your [installable packages](#section-packages).
+A place to store all the configuration files for your [installable packages](#section-packages).
 The contents of the directory will be copied directly to your `$HOME`, with no additional operations applied to the files or directories contained within.
 Therefore, please be careful about what you place in `CONFIGS`.

 #### Directory `CONFIGSP`

-Contains all the configuration files for your [portable packages](#section-packages).
+A place to store all the configuration files for your [portable packages](#section-packages).
 The contents of the directory will be copied directly to the location with your portables, as necessary, with no additional operations applied to the files or directories contained within.
 Therefore, please be careful about what you place in `CONFIGSP`.

 #### Directory `DOTFILES`

-Contains all your [.dotfiles](https://wiki.archlinux.org/title/Dotfiles).
+A place to store all your [.dotfiles](https://wiki.archlinux.org/title/Dotfiles).
 The files will be copied directly to your `$HOME` directory as well.

 #### Directory `FIREFOX`

-Contains all the files to be copied to your Firefox profile directory, which is typically located at `~/.mozilla/firefox/<your_profile_directory>`.
+A place to store all the files to be copied to your Firefox profile directory, which is typically located at `~/.mozilla/firefox/<your_profile_directory>`.
 E.g., customs CSS stylesheets, [user-overrides.js](https://github.com/arkenfox/user.js/wiki), [custom search engines](https://addons.mozilla.org/en-US/firefox/addon/mozlz4-edit/), SQL databases, etc.

 #### Directory `ICONS`